Looking for the ultimate guide to Uber in Hawaii? Look no further! This guide from a Hawaii local has everything you need to know about Hawaii Ubers.

 For more information about the cost of Uber in Hawaii, Uber provides a price estimator tool.
 This tool will allow you to check the cost of potential Uber rides to help you determine what type of transportation will best fit your needs.

 *It is important to note that the prices of Ubers in Hawaii have gone up drastically since the start of the COVID-19 pandemic in March 2020.
-As of April 2022, the Hawaii Uber prices have yet to return back to their pre-pandemic rates.
+Fewer locals are willing to work as drivers (and come in contact with so many travelers), meaning that the concept of supply and demand is not in the rider’s favor.
+As of November 2022, the Hawaii Uber prices have yet to return back to their pre-pandemic rates.

 Still trying to start planning your trip to Hawaii?
 Take a peek at our guide to determine the best Hawaiian Island for you.